 - 1 cup turkey gravy, warmed

 - In a large skillet, saute onions in butter until softened.
 Add garlic powder and salt.
-Reduce heat to medium-low; cook, stirring occasionally, for 25-30 minutes or until deep golden brown.
+Reduce heat to medium-low; cook, stirring occasionally, until deep golden brown, 25-30 minutes.

 - Meanwhile, cook pasta shells according to package directions.
 Drain pasta; set aside.

 - Stir the broth, sherry, thyme and pepper into onions.
 Bring to a boil; cook until liquid is almost evaporated.
 Remove from the heat.
 Stir in sweet potatoes and Gorgonzola cheese.

 - Spoon into shells; place in a greased 11x7-in. baking dish.